Matthew 2:13: Analysis

 This verse opens a clear second section of Matthew 2 launching a series of dream inspired wanderings by the Holy Family.
 Its content is closely linked with the second half of Matthew 1.
 Joseph, after being ignored in the first half of the chapter, is again the central character.
 As in Matthew 1 Joseph is contacted by God in a dream.
 This verse is again clear that the child is not Joseph's.

-Egypt was the logical place to seek refuge it was outside the dominions of King Herod and throughout the Old Testament it was the standard place of exile for those unsafe in Israel.
+Egypt was the logical place to seek refuge as it was outside the dominions of King Herod.
+Throughout the Old Testament, it was the standard place of exile for those unsafe in Israel.
 At the time it had a large Jewish population, with about a third of Alexandria being Jewish.
 Both regions were at the time part of the Roman Empire, making travel between them easy and relatively safe.
 The trip to Egypt occurs nowhere else in the New Testament gospels.
 The mention of Egypt is in keeping with Matthew's interest in Old Testament sources, with the links to Moses being the most prominent.